slvstr-dev/dotfiles/README.md

 stow */
 ```

+> [!NOTE]
-If conflicts persist, manually merge contents of the zsh-folder.
+> If conflicts persist, manually merge contents of the zsh-folder.

 ### Kitty

 Ensure that Kitty, my terminal of choice, is working and configured.
 Confirm the usage of the [catppuccin](https://github.com/catppuccin/kitty) theme.

+> [!TIP]
-For an enhanced experience, use the [CaskaydiaCove Nerd Font](https://www.nerdfonts.com/font-downloads) as a patched font.
+> For an enhanced experience, use the [CaskaydiaCove Nerd Font](https://www.nerdfonts.com/font-downloads) as a patched font.

 ### Vercel CLI